apache/james-project/upgrade-instructions.md

 <mailet/>>
 ```

 Note that now `JMAPFiltering` mailet requires the `rrt-error` processor for handling forward loops.
-We thus recommand adding
+We thus recommend adding
 this processor, that is part of the default configuration of your distribution.

 ### Change compaction strategy of blob_cache table